Article last updated August 3rd, 2022

 But the best part of Confluence meetings is you don’t have to restrict yourself to default options— you can create your own meeting templates in Confluence!

 The first meeting template is the default one, intended for one-off meetings or a single occurrence of a recurring meeting.

 Title, date and participants

-The Title of the meeting template is populated with the current date and a summary.
-The date format used is yyyy-mm-dd, such as “2022-01-18”, this way you can immediately relate to where these notes belong to.
-The format is also useful to sort meeting notes by date!
-When you alphabetically sort the notes, then the order will be chronological (as opposed to using 1st of May, 10th of May, which would be nicer probably, but then you cannot use the built-in sort then).
+The title of the meeting template is populated with the current date and a summary.
+The date format used is yyyy-mm-dd, such as “2022-06-18”.
+This way you can immediately relate to where these notes belong to!
+The format is also useful to sort meeting notes by date.
+When you alphabetically sort the notes, the order will be chronological.
+If you're using Meetical, you can still put the confluence template date in the title, similar to the @currentDate variable for templates.

-Next is the Date field.
-It uses the Confluence Date Macro so you can simply select the appropriate date from a calendar widget.
-The same macro can be used to set deadlines for action items, as we’ll see later.
+Next is the date field.
+It uses the Confluence date macro so you can simply select the appropriate date from a calendar widget.
+The same macro can be used to set deadlines for action items, which we’ll explore later.

 Then we have the list of participants.
-You can use free text such as Names and Email addresses, but also @mention participants or teams.
-The @mention user feature only works for users who have a Confluence account on your instance.
+You can use free text such as names and email addresses, but also @mention participants or teams.
+The @mention user feature only works for users who have a Confluence account.
 Simply type ‘@' and then type the name of the user or team.
 A list of users/teams will appear.
-We’ll see in a moment, how to use the same feature to assign a task to a person or team.
+Below we’ll explain how to use the same feature to assign tasks to a person or team.

 The meeting goal